 As time goes on, the frequency of these follow-up visits will decrease because, as time goes on, tumors are less likely to recur.
 During these visits, the greater concern is not the possibility of the original cancer coming back, but concern that a second cancer will develop in the head and neck region.
 This is especially true for patients who continue to use tobacco and alcohol after their treatment.

 If a new cancer — called a second primary cancer — were to occur, it would be important to identify it while it is small and often early-stage to achieve the best cure rate with the least invasive means of treatment.
 For these reasons, close follow-up after treatment is essential.

-The Mount Sinai Medical Center is dedicated to treating patients before, during, and after their cancer treatment.
+The Mount Sinai Health System is dedicated to treating patients before, during, and after their cancer treatment.
 If you have questions about your recovery, please let us know.
 We offer not only the best in cancer care, but a compassionate and supportive environment for your convalescence.
 Call us.
 We care, and we can make a difference.